Standard: $38

 Woody Avenue is a multicultural, queer and female-led theatre company co-founded by Rosie McGowan and Kluane Saunders.
 They are interested in telling queer, female-led stories, with an international flavour.

-CO-PRODUCER/ DIRECTOR/ CO-PLAYWRIGHT – ROSIE MCGOWAN (she/her)
+CO-DIRECTOR/ LEAD PRODUCER/ CO-PLAYWRIGHT – ROSIE MCGOWAN (she/her)

 Rosie is an actor, director, applied theatre facilitator, educator, and counsellor who uses drama and theatre to explore potentially difficult and sensitive themes.
 Rosie runs workshops and projects exploring themes of self-care, sexual assault trauma, self-harm, communication, leadership and understanding mental health.
 Rosie also offers artist well-being support with various Singapore theatre companies and venues – T:>Works, The Necessary Stage, Wild Rice and Esplanade – Theatres on the Bay.